PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 exporter retains compatibility imports for the public internal entry points and artifact generation only.

+Native PyTorch operation emission is being separated behind a Torch-free, callback-driven boundary in `pytorch_emitters.py`.
+The unary operator family is the first owner: its complete expression table and channel-first/channel-last bridge emitter moved together, while tensor naming, alignment, omission, and shape policy remain explicit callbacks supplied by the exporter.
+This keeps the generated Python source and runtime-helper selection unchanged, permits direct ModelIR code-generation tests without importing Torch, and prevents the central exporter from regaining a duplicate unary implementation through an architecture ownership gate.
+Subsequent binary and shape-transform families can move through the same boundary independently.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,